 How dynamic packaging works

-Tour operators and online travel agencies (OTAs) are potentially the main users of dynamic packaging.
-Currently, most tour operators quote a total tour pack price while OTAs break down the pricing by components.
-Dynamic pricing automates the service that defines the core value of both types of businesses: providing holistic booking experience.
-Tour operators automate their existing processes, while OTAs can introduce packages with all inventories properly timed related to each other and aligned to user preferences.
+Tour operators and OTAs are potentially the main users of dynamic packaging.
+Currently, most tour operators quote a total tour price while OTAs break down the pricing by components.
+Dynamic pricing automates the service that defines the core value for both types of businesses: providing a holistic booking experience.
+Tour operators automate their existing processes, while OTAs can introduce packages with all inventories properly time related to each other and aligned to user preferences.

 Dynamic packaging can also be used by hotels and airlines.
-By adding ability to book services from external suppliers, such car rentals or attractions, hotels and airlines can increase their direct bookings and complete the travel shopping at one place.
+By adding the ability to book services from external suppliers, such as car rentals or attractions, hotels and airlines can increase their direct bookings and complete travel shopping in one place.
 The customer doesn’t have to switch between providers.
 For example, Delta Vacations and Air Canada Vacations have already enhanced their booking capacities with hotels and car rentals.

-Although dynamic packaging is aimed to cut costs for tour operators and increase conversions in OTAs, it has one important disadvantage.
-Distribution of travel packages requires businesses to reconsider their customer support efforts and make additional investments into them.
+Although dynamic packaging is aimed at cutting costs for tour operators and increasing conversions for OTAs, it has one important disadvantage.
+The distribution of travel packages requires businesses to reconsider their customer support efforts and make additional investments in them.